SharePoint Document Security Best Practices

 You can use a secondary Workflow that changes the user’s permissions to “Edit”, only for the approval action to get completed.
 You can do that by breaking the Permission Inheritance and setting the “Edit” permission to that particular user or group.

 After the user approves the document, you simply need to bring back the permissions by inheriting library or folder permissions again.
-This can be done by another workflow.
+You can do this by another workflow.
 Try to Google “How to Create a Workflow to Change Item Level Permissions” if you need more instructions.

 Another option is to use Event receivers to control edit permissions.
 This is very powerful because you can make security decisions based on any metadata of a list or library.